NaokiHori/C-Misc/docs/source/NumericalMethod/LinearSystem/gauss_jordan.rst

         0      & 0      & \cdots & 0      & 0      & 0      & \cdots & 0      & 1      \\
     \end{bmatrix},

-we aim at making the first and the second the identity and the inverse matrices, respectively.
+and we aim at making the first and the second the identity and the inverse matrices, respectively.

 *************
 Forward sweep